 The ISP and BSP are based on Person Centered Strategies and positive supports.
-When there is a request for use of seclusion (time-out)/(safe room), there is a review process undertaken by the Chief Behavior Analyst to determine if least restrictive strategies have been attempted.
+When there is a request for use of seclusion time-out/(safe room), there is a review process undertaken by the Chief Behavior Analyst to determine if least restrictive strategies have been attempted.
 Staff are trained in various interaction skills and to use positive supports.
 For example, schedules could be rearranged and extra positive reinforcements for doing things not preferred to avoid escalation.

 There are protocols that must be followed when seclusion is employed including the circumstances when its use is permitted.
-Utilization of a seclusion time out/(safe room) procedure requires that there be a functional assessment of the target behavior, a behavior support plan, request to the Chief Behavior Analyst in writing specifying the rationale for the use of the procedure, and an approval of the designated time out area or room and time out shall only be included as a part of the behavior support plan after a functional behavioral assessment provides indication that the behaviors targeted for intervention with the time out procedure will not be reinforced by the procedure, that there are high rates of positive reinforcement and engaging activities available for the individual making "time in" an enriched situation.
+Utilization of a seclusion time out/(safe room) procedure requires that there be a functional assessment of the target behavior, a BSP, request to the Chief Behavior Analyst in writing specifying the rationale for the use of the procedure, and an approval of the designated time out area or room and time out shall only be included as a part of the BSP after a functional behavioral assessment provides indication that the behaviors targeted for intervention with the time out procedure will not be reinforced by the procedure, that there are high rates of positive reinforcement and engaging activities available for the individual making "time in" an enriched situation.
 These criteria are specified in the time out room/safe room review process.

-Personnel administering seclusion (time-out) must have physical crisis management training and competency based implementation of time out.
-The Licensed Behavior Analyst provides the training for implementers, monitors, and adjusts the intervention strategies.
+Personnel administering seclusion time-out must have physical crisis management training and competency based implementation of time out.
+The LBA provides the training for implementers, monitors, and adjusts the intervention strategies.

-When seclusion is administered, the incident is documented in the Event Management Tracking (EMT).
-The Behavior Support Plan also includes data collection documenting the date, time in/out, and notes on monitoring during seclusion.
+When seclusion is administered, the incident is documented in the EMT.
+The BSP also includes data collection documenting the date, time in/out, and notes on monitoring during seclusion.

-The use of seclusion time out is considered a behavioral strategy and must be included in a Behavior support plan that is developed by a licensed behavioral provider (RSMo 337 (300 to 345) and 376 (1224).
+The use of seclusion time-out is considered a behavioral strategy and must be included in a BSP that is developed by a licensed behavioral provider (RSMo 337 (300 to 345) and 376 (1224).